Seattle Children’s Sets GUINNESS WORLD RECORDS™ title for DNA Experiment at Groundbreaking for New Research Building

 New building will house Cure Factory that translates lab discoveries into treatments, allowing Seattle Children’s to reach more children with therapies

 Seattle Children’s Research Institute succeeded in a GUINNESS WORLD RECORDS attempt for most people conducting a DNA isolation experiment simultaneously.
-The record was set to celebrate the groundbreaking for Seattle Children’s newest pediatric research facility, Building Cure, which will be located in Seattle’s South Lake Union biotech corridor at 1920 Terry Ave.
+The record was set to celebrate the groundbreaking for Seattle Children’s newest pediatric research facility, Seattle Children’s Research Institute: Building Cure, which will be located in Seattle’s South Lake Union biotech corridor at 1920 Terry Ave.
 It is scheduled to open in 2019.

 “We set this record with the support of the community, from policymakers to elementary school students, and we’re honored to have everyone here to celebrate the future of pediatric research in Seattle,” said Dr. Jim Hendricks, president of Seattle Children’s Research Institute.
 “Building Cure allows researchers to conduct life-changing pediatric research.
 We also designed spaces for young people to do hands-on science with expanded STEM education programming.”